wereretot/Fhgaacenc-Easy-Convert-Bash-Edition/README.md

-# Audio Converter Script
+# Any to compressed M4A Audio Converter Script

 This script is a bash script that automates the process of converting audio files to the WAV format and compressing them using fhgaacenc.
-It ensures that the input files are in the WAV format before compressing them.
+It ensures that the input files are in the WAV format before compressing them with multiple threads with high speed.

 ## Requirements